Azure-Samples/realtime-api-workshop/README.md

 4. Setup an Azure AI Foundry Hub + Project using the Azure Portal | [Guide](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/create-projects?tabs=ai-studio)
 5. Create a deployment of either `gpt-4o-realtime-preview` or `gpt-4o-mini-realtime-preview` | [Guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/realtime-audio-quickstart)
 6. Update the .env with the API Key of GPT4o-realtime-audio model.
 You can find the key in Azure AI Foundry portal under the deployment
+7. Make a copy of the `.env` file and put it in the respective module folder
-7. Move to respective modules to further run/work on the workshop modules.
+8. Move to respective modules to further run/work on the workshop modules.

 ## Additional resources